Spiritual Movies Good For Your Soul

 It’s a Wonderful Life (James Stewart

 Not just for Christmas!
-A great movie to show no matter how much we may think we haven’t accomplished anything (don’t we all think this at times?) and never had an effect on anyone – this is just not true.
+A great movie to show no matter how much we may think we haven’t accomplished anything (don’t we all think this at times?) and never made an impact on anyone – this is just not true.

 The Family Man (Nicholas Cage